eezstreet/SWATEliteForce/README.md

 - Issuing a FALL IN command will now have the officers reload their weapons automatically
 - Added new voting configuration options for server hosts: TiesWin, CallCastVote, MinVoters, and NonVotersAreNo.
 You can edit them in Swat4x.ini/Swat4xDedicatedServer.ini.
 See Default.ini for more information.
 - Taunt feature now differentiates between belligerent and passive hostages
+- At the end of a multiplayer game, the next map is listed just above the Ready button
 - Cut dialogue restored: Suspects will now mourn the death of their fellow suspects
 - Cut dialogue restored: Suspects will now apologize when shooting each other
 - Cut dialogue restored: Hostages will now freak out when other hostages die